Back to All Articles

 Why Alberta Electricity Bills are Getting Higher - and What you can do About It

-The average cost of electricity per month in Alberta has been climbing higher in the past months.
+The average cost of electricity per month in Alberta has been climbing higher in the past few years.
 So what can you do about it?

 Why Alberta Electricity Bills are Getting Higher - and What you can do About It